Hatonjan/thenightfalladventue/README.md

-***The Nightfall Adventure***
+## The Nightfall Adventure
 The journey to return the light to the world.

-**Project description:**
-The Nightfall Adventure is a video game developed as part of the Introduction to Programming class.
-It is intended to be both fun and challenging for the user.
-I have implemented everything I have learned in the class and a little extra to make it more visually appealing, such as the rotating collectables.
-That was a challenge, but I was able to complete what I had in mind.

-**Controls**
+### Project description:
+The Nightfall Adventure is a video game created during my Introduction to Programming course.
+Driven by curiosity and creative ambition, I expanded the game beyond the curriculum to create a pixel art video game with animations for a more attractive user experience.

+## Controls
 `a` Moves to the left
 `d` Moves to the right
 `w` Jumps

-*I include a fighting mode to allow the game character to interact with enemies* `Arrow left` Activates fighting mode to the left `Arrow right` Activates fighting mode to the right `Arrow left` + `a` Strike to the left
+*I include a fighting mode to allow the game character to interact with enemies* `←` Strike to the left
-`Arrow right` + `d` Strike to the right
+`→` Strike to the right

-**References**
+## References
 -p5.js references (2024). available at https://p5js.org/reference/
--Code Spell Checker Visual Studio Extension (2016).
-From streetsidesoftware.com

-** Microsoft Copilot AI **
--I use Microsoft Copilot AI to supplement my learning process while working on my game project, verifying every piece of information independently.
-Not a single line of this code was copied and pasted from any AI model.
- *Examples:
--I'm working with javascript and the p5.js library and I have this error in the console.
-"Uncaught ReferenceError: X is not defined" what can I do to correct the error?
--Is this the correct syntax for an if statement?
--I'm working with JavaScript and the p5.js library in my video game project, and I make my collectable rotate but rotate too fast.
-How can I make it rotate slower?

- **Sound Effects**
+ ## Sound Effects
 -Sound effect: jump.mp3
 -Author: Bastianhallo (Freesound)
 -Source: Sound effects by www.pixabay.com